Biography of Michael Lieber [Back]

 number of important publications to his credit, including two recent

-Berkeley, an organization which helps disabled people become
+Living in Berkeley, an organization which helps disabled people become

 in his lawsuit for malpractice against a county hospital.
 In the course

-for the court and has recently written---with very little
+court and wrote---with very little

 Appeals, also in behalf of that man.
 One lawyer on the staff, referring